Dhritiraj-Nath/Dhritiraj-Nath/README.md

 I am a **Computer Science Student** and a passionate **Cloud & DevOps Engineer** from Assam, India 🇮🇳.

 I focus on building scalable infrastructure, automating workflows, and contributing to the Open Source ecosystem.
-I am currently deep-diving into Cloud Native technologies and orchestration.

 ---